Housing in Hong Kong: Brownfield sites

 Predominantly in the New Territories, the Legislative Council found that active brownfield sites occupy 1,414 hectares of land, with inactive brownfield sites occupying an additional 165 hectares.
 A government-appointed task force surveyed the public and found that developing brownfield sites was one of the most favored options for developing new housing.
 The Liber Research Community estimated that almost 90% of businesses that use brownfield sites could be easily relocated to multi-story buildings, freeing up land for housing.

 In June 2021, Liber Research Community and Greenpeace East Asia collaborated and found a new total of 1,950 hectares of brownfield sites, 379 more hectares than the government was previously able to locate.
 In September 2021, Greenpeace East Asia found several brownfield sites that illegally stored hazardous materials.

 In October 2022, the government said it had identified 1,600 hectares of brownfield sites, still lower than the 1,950 found earlier.

+In July 2024, Liber Research Community found that some people had applied to use brownfield sites for animal shelters, but had used concrete over the land to form other industrial sites instead.